-Staying at Piro gives you quick access to mature rainforest as well as to the coastal habitat along the Pacific, making this research station the ideal campus for researchers, field biology student groups, and sea turtle volunteers.
+Staying at the Osa Biological Station gives you quick access to mature rainforest as well as to the coastal habitat along the Pacific, making this research station the ideal campus for researchers, field biology student groups, and sea turtle volunteers.

-Osa Verde, our most recently acquired property, consists of 500-acres of pasture and forest as well as 1.1 miles of coastline with sea turtle nesting habitat, and is adjacent to the Piro Research Center.
+Finca Osa Verde, our most recently acquired property adjacent to our biological station, consists of pasture and forest, as well as 1.1 miles of coastline with sea turtle nesting habitat.

 The Greg Gund Conservation Center (GGCC) is a nearby satellite educational campus with trails leading through restored secondary forest and primary forest.
 This campus is ideal for researchers and field biology groups interested in studying reforestation or education groups holding large classes on forest ecology.